-To date, the party has not located the Radiance, but, in ancient Blackmoor, they discovered that its presence was associated with the black, twinkling stone scattered across that land.
-They learned those stones were most concentrated near ruined, elvin Uvaeren and the Valley of the Ancients – home to the City of the Gods.
+To date, the party has not located the Radiance, but, in ancient Blackmoor they discovered that its presence was associated with black, twinkling stone scattered across that land.
+They learned those stones were most concentrated near ruined, elven Uvaeren and the Valley of the Ancients – home to the City of the Gods.
 A falling star both destroyed Uvaeren and carved out the Valley of the Ancients centuries before the founding of Blackmoor.

 Arwan suspects that placing the modern location of the Valley of the Ancients will lead the party to the Radiance.
 He reckons the tunnel found under the, now ruined, d'Amberville ancestral home in New Averoigne, Glantri may lead to the Radiance.

-Rheddrian has asked the party to find out whatever they can about the Radiance and its location and has expressed that he fears the growing global war on Mystara may be a result of Immortal competition to obtain it.
+Rheddrian has asked the party to find out whatever they can about the Radiance and its location and has expressed his fears the growing global war on Mystara may be a result of Immortal competition to obtain it.

 Rheddrian – A benefactor of the party, they originally discovered Rheddrian in Corran Keep trapped in the Mirror Shield – an effect caused by the Radiance.
 Upon being released, he grew large, green and disappeared.
 They then encountered him again in Blackmoor (normal-sized, but with a slightly greenish tint), a captive in the Temple of the Frog (a place filled with strange technological magics).
 Returning to their own time, Rheddrian sought out their aid with Mystara's growing troubles.